hourglass492/NSA-CodeBreaker/task06/writeup.md

      (iVar3 = dxfivqvkpuunm(&ss), iVar3 == 0))
 ```

-It seems as if some sort of file discriptor is opended and then several checks happen, if any of these checks fail then the program exits out early.
-This means we probably want these checks to succseed.
+It seems as if some sort of file descriptor is opened and then several checks happen, if any of these checks fail then the program exits out early.
+This means we probably want these checks to succeed.

 Opening the qyvqmmhtjmlie function we see that it does the following